An article on why you shouldn’t edit your own podcast, published by a podcast editing company?

 If you feel nobody else can edit or write show notes to the exact perfect standard you require, ask yourself how much it really matters.
 Could you outsource and get a result that fulfills 98% of your expectations?

-Read some books on perfectionism and business scaling.
-Start looking for ways to systematize your business.
+Consider reading some books on perfectionism and business scaling.
+Look for ways to systematize your business.
 Seek opportunities to free up your schedule and assemble a trustworthy team to take tasks off your plate.

-Reclaim your time today.
-Enjoy the benefits of podcasting but with the weight lifted from your shoulders.
-Contact East Coast Studio to learn how we can make your life easy.
+You can reap the benefits of podcasting but with the weight lifted from your shoulders.
+Contact East Coast Studio to reclaim your time today!